vandycknick/nvd.codes/2020/2020-12-10-deploying-to-azure-with-pulumi-from-github-actions.md

           PULUMI_CI: up
 ```

-## A service principal to autenticate
+## A service principal to authenticate

-Now that you’ve got these two common workflows defined, you’ll need to configure your secrets.
+Now that we've got these two common workflows defined, we’ll need to configure a set of secrets.
 Secrets are exposed as environment variables to the GitHub Actions runtime environment.
-Minimally, you’ll need to supply a Pulumi access token to allow the Pulumi CLI to communicate with the Pulumi Service on your behalf, and you’ll probably want to provide credentials for communicating with your cloud provider as well.
-In order to authenticate with Azure to deploy our changeset you'll need to create a service principal inside your Azure Active Directory.
-To do this we will need to drop down to our Azure CLI (it's also possible to create a service principal via the azure portal though).
-Running `az ad sp list` will list all service principals configured in your Azure tenant.
+Minimally, we'll need to supply a Pulumi access token to allow the Pulumi CLI to communicate with the Pulumi Service on our behalf.
+To authenticate with Azure to deploy our changeset we'll need to create a service principal inside our Azure Active Directory.
+To do this we will need to drop down to our Azure CLI (it's also possible to create a service principal via the azure portal).
+Running `az ad sp list` will list all service principals configured in the Azure tenant.
 This could be quite a list, so it might help to run `az ad sp --show-mine` to just scope it to your own service principals.
 If this is the first principal you create this list will be empty.
-You can combine it with `jq` to get a more digestible list:
+When combined with `jq` it's possible to generate a more digestible list:

 ```sh
 az ad sp list --show-mine | jq '.[].displayName'